AlignTrue/examples/aligns/testing.md

 # Testing baseline

-This pack establishes testing standards for fast, deterministic, and useful tests.
+This align establishes testing standards for fast, deterministic, and useful tests.
 It complements the global baseline and TDD practices while deferring to security requirements.

 ## 5-Question Test Decision